 Low pressure likely over southwest Bay

-Bangladesh Meteorological Department (BMD) has forecast that a low-pressure area is likely to form over southwest Bay of Bengal in the 48 hours from 9:00am today.
+A low-pressure area is likely to form over southwest Bay of Bengal in the 48 hours from 9:00am yesterday, according to the forecast of Bangladesh Meteorological Department (BMD).

 The Met office confirmed the withdrawal of southwest monsoon from Bangladesh, except Chattogram region.

-Conditions are favourable for further withdrawal of the southwest monsoon in the 24-hour period, according to BMD's weather bulletin this morning.
+Conditions are favourable for further withdrawal of the southwest monsoon in the 24-hour period, according to BMD's weather bulletin yesterday morning.

 Comments